Reuma Weizman: First Lady

+Personal life

 Reuma met Ezer Weizmann in 1949 when he and Mordechai Hod stopped for her for a ride on the way to a memorial service for Modi Alon.
 They were married in 1950 in the yard of the home of her sister and husband, Ruth and Moshe Dayan.
 Moshe Dayan was then the commander of Jerusalem, and the family home was located in Villa Leah in the Rehavia neighborhood of Jerusalem.
 The couple was married by Chief Rabbi Yitzhak HaLevi Herzog.

 In 1951 Ezer Weizmann was accepted to study in the British Air Force and the couple moved to England, where their eldest son Shaul was born.
 Their daughter Michal was born four years later.
 Shaul was severely wounded in the canal front during the War of Attrition when an Egyptian sniper shot him on the head.
 In 1991, Shaul was killed with his wife in a car accident and they were both buried in the cemetery in Or Akiva.
 In March 1991, a woman sued the Weizmann couple and the estate of their son Shaul, claiming that Shaul was the father of her son.
 A tissue test that the Weizmann couple underwent proved that the boy is indeed Shaul's son.